-- inability to focus/stay focused
+- inability to concentrate or stay focused

 “I am the Post-it Note Queen.
 It is the only way I was able to function at work, when I was able to function.
 It made my boss crazy.
 She couldn’t understand why I needed so many notes, and notes on notes, and a big one-month calendar in front of me with everything posted.

 I just become overwhelmed by so many things.
 I need to remember [if I] did something, or just [thought I] did it.
 Lots of time for me is spent daydreaming about what I have to do when the pain is not too much.
 It’s small spurts of energy to get things done and then downtime lost in brain fog and exhaustion.”

 To relieve fibro fog and other symptoms, follow your doctor’s recommended treatment plan.
 They may prescribe one or more medications.
 For example, the U.S. Food and Drug Administration (FDA) has approved several drugs to treat fibromyalgia, including pregabalin (Lyrica), gabapentin (Neurontin), duloxetine (Cymbalta), and milnacipran (Savella).
 Your doctor may also recommend other medications to relieve specific symptoms.
 For example, they might recommend taking cyclobenzaprine or amitriptyline to improve the quality of your sleep.
 This may help you feel more alert and focused.